RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

   - EXPLOITATION
     - Thorne v Kennedy (2017) 263 CLR 85
       - [38] ...
 The other party must also unconscientiously take advantage of that special disadvantage.
-      - This has been variously described as requiring “victimisation”, “unconscientious conduct”, or “exploitation”.
+      - This has been variously described as requiring "victimisation", "unconscientious conduct", or "exploitation".
 (106, Kiefel CJ, Bell, Gageler, Keane and Edelman JJ)
     - Nitopi v Nitopi [2022] NSWCA 162
-      - [28] In Wu v Ling [2016] NSWCA 322 at [14], Leeming JA observed in considering the passage from Kakavas extracted at [23] above that “victimisation in this context is no narrow concept”.
+      - [28] In Wu v Ling [2016] NSWCA 322 at [14], Leeming JA observed in considering the passage from Kakavas extracted at [23] above that "victimisation in this context is no narrow concept".
       - His Honour was surely correct in so doing. ... were it otherwise, it becomes almost impossible to accommodate statements of high authority to the effect that the passive acceptance or retention of a benefit may, in certain circumstances, be unconscionable and result in a transaction being set aside or a gift successfully impeached.
 (Bell CJ)
   - EVIDENCE OF EXPLOITATION
     - Blomley v Ryan (1956) 99 CLR 362, 405
-      - ‘It does not appear to be essential in all cases that the party at a disadvantage should suffer loss or detriment by the bargain. ...
+      - 'It does not appear to be essential in all cases that the party at a disadvantage should suffer loss or detriment by the bargain. ...
       - But inadequacy of consideration, while never of itself a ground for resisting enforcement, will often be a specially important element in cases of this type.
-It may be important in either or both of two ways firstly as supporting the inference that a position of disadvantage existed, and secondly as tending to show that an unfair use was made of the occasion.’
+It may be important in either or both of two ways firstly as supporting the inference that a position of disadvantage existed, and secondly as tending to show that an unfair use was made of the occasion.'
 (406, Fullagar J)
     - Kakavas v Crown Melbourne Limited (2013) 250 CLR 392
-      - Kakavas = ‘high roller’ gambler.
+      - Kakavas = 'high roller' gambler.
       - Crown encouraged Kakavas to gamble by providing him benefits such as free accommodation etc.
       - Kakavas lost $20m in 1 year.
       - Kakavas wanted to void the transactions by arguing that he was addicted to gambling and Crown exploited that disadvantage.